What Are Rice Rolling Papers Made Of and Other Rolling Paper Myths

 What are Natural Brown Rolling Papers Made From?

-The popularity of brown and hemp papers has taken off, and one of the big reasons for their rise in popularity is that people think brown rolling papers are a more natural and thus healthier option.
-You’ve probably seen packaging with “natural” on it, and many consumers see this as a sign of quality or as a healthier alternative to papers made from wood pulp.
-Again, clever marketing goes a long way!
+The popularity of natural brown and hemp rolling papers and pre-rolled cones has taken off, and one of the big reasons for their rise in popularity is that people think brown rolling papers are a more natural, and thus, healthier option.

-Brown papers are not really “more natural” than white papers, but they are less refined.
-This means the pulp refining process was stopped earlier in the brown papers, which leaves more of the original plant material behind, creating that brown hue.
-The most prevalent plant component left behind in the brown papers is called lignans.
-It’s these lignans that allow the paper to remain a natural brown color.
-Hemp rolling papers can be made white by finishing the refining process, but since most hemp rolling papers are branded as “all-natural,” they are typically left with lignans that help give hemp rolling papers a tan or brown color.
+The most prevalent plant components left behind in the brown papers are called lignans.
+It’s these lignans that give the paper its natural brown color.
+Hemp rolling papers can also be made white by finishing the refining process, but since most hemp rolling papers are branded as “all-natural,” they are typically left with lignans that help give hemp rolling papers a tan or brown color.

 What are Hemp Blunt Wraps?

 A staple in the cannabis community, blunts are made by rolling cannabis flower into a hollowed-out cigar.
 The issue for cannabis producers is that cigars are wrapped in tobacco leaves and/or tobacco papers, and there are lots of laws that demand tobacco and cannabis products remain separate in retail establishments.
-To sell blunts legally, they needed an alternative like hemp wrap blunts.
+To sell blunts legally, they needed an alternative like hemp wrap blunts or pre rolled blunt cones.

 Hemp “blunt” wraps were created to be that alternative.
 Are they made from a cigar casing?
 No. Are they a tobacco product?
 No. Do they qualify as a blunt?
-Sure!
-Hemp wraps provide a sturdy structure and a robust flavor that is more in line with a blunt than a joint, so it’s not that far of a stretch.
-The purist might always crave the tobacco element, but it’s clear that the cannabis industry has fully embraced the hemp blunt wraps as there go-to for blunt products.
+Absolutely!
+Hemp wraps and hemp cones provide a sturdy structure and a robust, earthy flavor that is more in line with a blunt than a pre rolled joint, so it’s not that far of a stretch.
+The purist might always crave the tobacco element, but the cannabis industry has fully embraced the hemp wrap blunt and hemp blunt cone as its go-to for blunt products.

 What are Clear Rolling Papers made from?

 Clear “papers” are quickly becoming a novel option for people that are looking to get a little creative with their joint construction.
 We put quotes around “papers” because they are not made with natural plant fiber, so they lack the look and feel of traditional paper types.
-Instead, they are made from water, glycerin, and a heavily processed and modified plant-derived fiber.
-These clear rolling papers are chemically and structurally very similar to cellophane cling wrap, which is pretty gross if you ask me!
+Instead, they are made from water, glycerin, and a heavily processed and modified, plant-derived fiber.
+These clear rolling papers are chemically and structurally very similar to cellophane cling wrap, which is pretty gross if you think about it.

 While these are fun to look at, they can be difficult to use, and there is very little data out there that can speak to their experience and safety.
 With so many issues and question marks, we have chosen not to include them in our store.
 If they ever do become a certified safe and reliable option, you can rest assured we’ll get them for you!